 Programs are being developed across the state that improve access to healthy foods and increased physical activity for pre-school children and in schools.
 Some of these important programs include:

-Joint Use Agreement funding made possible through the 2007 tobacco tax increase.
+Joint Use Agreement funding made possible through the 2009 tobacco excise tax.
 Grants are administered by the Arkansas Department of Education and provided to schools in partnership with their community to share use of facilities to increase access to safe places for children and families to be physically active.

 Nutrition & Physical Activity Toolkit: Created by the Early Schools & Childhood Team within the Arkansas Coalition for Obesity Prevention (ArCOP), this toolkit is designed to bring resources related to school nutrition and physical activity to one location.
 Watch for the most recent edition.
 If you experience problems downloading the toolkit from the link, email Amy Routt (chair).